 - Run setup.exe and follow the installation instructions.
-If you encounter errors, double-check that the two libraries from the prerequisite section were successfully installed.
+If you encounter errors, make sure that the libraries from the prerequisite section were successfully installed.

 Upgrade the NPS extension

-When upgrading an existing NPS extension install, to avoid a reboot of the underlying server complete the following steps:
+If you later upgrade an existing NPS extension install, to avoid a reboot of the underlying server, complete the following steps:

 Run the PowerShell script

-C:\Program Files\Microsoft\AzureMfa\Config (where C:\ is your installation drive).
-This PowerShell script performs the following actions each time it is run:
+C:\ is your installation drive).
+This PowerShell script performs the following actions each time it's run:

-- Associate the public key of the certificate to the service principal on Azure AD.
+- Associates the public key of the certificate to the service principal on Azure AD.

-- Store the cert in the local machine cert store.
+- Stores the certificate in the local machine certificate store.

-- Grant access to the certificate’s private key to Network User.
+- Grants access to the certificate's private key to Network User.

-Unless you want to use your own certificates (instead of the self-signed certificates that the PowerShell script generates), run the PowerShell Script to complete the installation.
-If you install the extension on multiple servers, each one should have its own certificate.
+Unless you want to use your own certificates (instead of the self-signed certificates that the PowerShell script generates), run the PowerShell script to complete the NPS extension installation.
+If you install the extension on multiple servers, each server should have its own certificate.

 cd "C:\Program Files\Microsoft\AzureMfa\Config"